pioco/pioco.github.io/README.md

 ### In English

-Pioco ry is an organization for the alumni of the department of information processing science @ University of Oulu.
+Pioco ry is an independent association for the alumni of the department of information processing science @ University of Oulu.
 Email info@pioco.fi if you want to know more (we'll try to get English material online at a later date, at the moment we're still WIP with even the Finnish materials :-)

 ### Yleistä suunnitelmaa